CSYE6225-Cloud-Spring24/webapp/README.md

 Added User API's to Create, Update and Get User details.

 Created a organization called 'CSYE6225-Cloud-Spring24' and made a repo called webapp.
 Forked the webapp from organization into my personal workspace and pushed my springboot application.

+### Assignment 3

+1. Implemented Integration tests for the /v1/user endpoint with a new GitHub Actions workflow.
+2. Test 1 - Created an account, and using the GET call, validated account exists.
+3. Test 2 - Updated the account and using the GET call, validated the account was updated.